 Provide actionable takeaways

-Knowledge is nothing without action.
+Knowledge is nothing without an action plan for diversity in the workplace.
 Plenty of business training programs make your employees aware of problems without giving them a clear way to address those problems.

 Adapt to company needs